 Jacob and Esau were twins and the natural line of succession is normally the older over the younger, but in verse 9 we read that Jacob, the younger brother, was God's choice over Esau, the firstborn: "For though the twins were not yet born and had not done anything good or bad..." the Lord purposed that Jacob would be the father of Israel, through whom all things would be accomplished.

 God demonstrated His sovereign choice through Abraham, when He determined that the child of promise would come through Sarah (his wife) and not Hagar (his concubine).
 However, the child of promise through Isaac was determined before birth.
 This was to show that God's choice did not rest on the good or bad behaviour of Issac's twins, but on God's sovereign election and His pre-determined selection.

 The line of succession did not rest on the good or bad works of Rebekah's twins, or their seniority.
 God's election of Jacob as the founding patriarch of His chosen nation, rested on God's choice - not on the character, conduct, natural descent, or human merit of either Jacob or Esau.
 Jacob was chosen to be Israel's founding father before he was born - before he could say or do anything good or bad to influence God's choice.

-Heavenly Father, what a comfort to know that nothing will influence Your purpose and plan of redemption - just as there was nothing to influence Your sovereign choice of Jacob over Esau.
-Thank You that my salvation is not determined by my character, conduct, natural descent, or human merit - but was determined by You to be a gift of Your grace to all who believe on the Person and Work of the Lord Jesus Christ - my God and Saviour.
+Heavenly Father, what a comfort to know that nothing will influence Your purpose and plan of redemption, just as there was nothing to influence Your sovereign choice of Jacob over Esau.
+Thank You that my salvation is not determined by my character, conduct, natural descent, or human merit, but was determined by You, to be a gift of Your grace to all who believe on the Person and Work of the Lord Jesus Christ.
 I pray that I may live a life that honours Your name.
 In Jesus' name I pray, AMEN.